ciphermpcJoe/ciphermpcjoe.github.io/_pages/about.md

   - /about.html
 ---

 I primarily teach courses in embedded systems, cryptographic applications in computing systems, and computer networks.
+My research interests are in information forensics and security in embedded systems and computer architecture.
+I am also very interested in data science in computer networks modeled as signals on graphs.
 Currently, I am supervising projects focused on CPU security and distributed computing.

 Recruitment and Financial Support
 ======